Celebrate Halloween with this vegan Spooky Not Too Sweet Halloween Spice Cake. Kids of all ages will love it!

 Spooky Not-Too-Sweet Halloween Spice Cake

-- 1 cup light spelt flour
+- 1 cup light spelt flour (see notes for options)

 - 1 teaspoon baking powder